Javier Milei: Reforms

 "He has done more good than many people expected", said Alejandro Werner, a former official with the International Monetary Fund.
 "Maybe I would choose to do it a different way.
 But, sometimes, to change things, you need somebody that’s a little bit of a fanatic to really move the needle.
 And he has done it."
 Though the macroeconomic side had become stabilized, the societal consequences were palpable.
 Patience towards president Milei's reforms runs thin as his economic reforms cuts into salaries and pushes up the cost of living.

+Data from the IARAF institute shows President Milei decreased government spending by approximately 8 billion dollars in 2 years.

+Milei's government initiated a program titled "Fiscal Innocence" in a bid to integrate an estimated $170 billion dollars that reside outside the formal financial system and drive growth.
+That program would allow Argentinians to deposit money into the banks without needing to declare a source of income or incur additional tax obligations.
+This program has met with little success however to shift the trends resulting from the 2001 forced conversion to the peso which saw most Argentines lose nearly 75% of their savings.
+Longstanding distrust of the government and financial systems following this and other incidents has led to wide spread retention of hard currency, termed "mattress dollars."
+Argentines continue to buy around $2 billion of foreign currency every month as a hedge against inflation.